Pulpi covers an area of 96 km² and has a population density of 94.32 inhabitants / km². In 2017, it had 9,055 inhabitants.

 After discovering silver bearing rock deposits in the Sierra Almagrera

 in 1839, the demographic increase was considerable, which led the inhabitants to request their independence again.
-This was accepted and confirmed by Queen Isabel II.
+This was accepted and confirmed by Queen Elisabeth II.